-2. In the Find dialog box, click the Addresses tab.
+2. Click the Addresses tab in the Find dialog box.
 If you have not previously selected an address locator, you will need to click the folder icon and browse for one.
-The StreetMap USA data set provides a StreetMap USA address locator for geocoding addresses in the United States.
-It can be found on the ESRI Data & Maps/StreetMap USA DVD in the usa/streetmap_usa/streets folder.
-The name of the file is StreetMap USA.loc.
+The StreetMap North America data set provides a StreetMap North America address locator for geocoding addresses in the United States and Canada.
+It can be found on the ESRI Data & Maps and StreetMap North America DVD in the streetmap_na\data folder.
+The name of the file is StreetMap North America.loc.
 Double-click on it and the following dialog box will appear.

-- 3. Type a valid U.S. street or intersection address containing the street, city, state abbreviation, and a 5-digit ZIP Code. - 4.
+- Type a valid U.S. street or intersection address containing the street, city, state abbreviation, and a 5-digit ZIP Code. - 4.
 Click Find.